-In addition, the savings of many people may be seriously eroded during this period of reduced income, especially the significant number of those who do not seem to be able to benefit from the new measures of the Chancellor.
+In addition, it is notable how COVID-19 has exposed the acute inequalities in global and national societies.
+One example of this is relevant here, with, on the one hand, the savings of many people being seriously eroded during this period of reduced income, especially the significant number of those who do not seem to be able to benefit from the new measures of the Chancellor.
 For some people, personal debt levels are already rising, and these two factors will both act to suppress aggregate demand for a long time.
 Against this factor, it is likely that the restrictions in non-essential mobility will have led to increased savings for some households in which aggregate incomes held up during the lockdown and this might partly compensate for the former effect.